Hamza-Faarooq/Astrophysics-x-ML/README.md

- # Astrophysics-x-ML
+ # ASTROPHYSICS-x-ML
  ****

 # PROJECT1
-## Astronomical Object Classification
+## ASTRONOMICAL OBJECT CLASSIFICATION

 This project aims to classify astronomical objects into different categories such as stars, galaxies, and quasars using machine learning techniques.
 We use a dataset containing features like absolute magnitude, redshift, surface brightness, stellar mass, and age to train a Random Forest classifier.